What is an "appraisal"?

 Each appraiser shall be paid by the party selecting him or her and the expenses of appraisal and umpire shall be paid by the parties equally.

 Insurance Appraisers and Umpires are not required to be licensed in most states but typically have relevant experience and/or credentials.
 Dottrio maintains the following certifications from the National Association of Insurance Umpires:

 CPIU© - Chartered Property Insurance Umpire©

 RGA© - Registered General Appraiser©

 Public Adjusters and General Contractors often serve as Appraisers and/or Umpires in the insurance claims Appraisal process.
 General Contractors bring a wealth of knowledge in the areas of labor and material pricing to the process.
 Public Adjusters bring an expert understanding of the terms and conditions found in the insurance policy to the process.
-Dottrio is the first Maryland Public Adjuster firm to be licensed as both a Public Adjuster and General Contractor firm and certified as Insurance Claims Appraisers and Umpires.
+Dottrio was the first Maryland Public Adjuster firm to be licensed as both a Public Adjuster and General Contractor firm and be certified as Insurance Claims Appraisers and Umpires.
 This unique set of credentials makes Dottrio the obvious choice when seeking expert assistance in the insurance claim appraisal process in Maryland, Virginia, Washington, DC & Pennsylvania.

 Call us for a no cost, no obligation consultation and inspection.
 Contact us today at 1-844-368-8746 or via email at: email@example.com